ProjectPersephone/WebL0/README.md

 So the whole clan gathered at the top of the slope, and one by one, they all slid down.
 Then they descended further into a veritable Land of Milk and Honey.
 What they didn't know, however, is that they were also descending into a pit of zoonotic viruses.

 The animals were easy game.
 Some seemed almost blind, deaf, or both, and clumsy.
-Unfortunately, eating this meet began to infect the tribe.
+Unfortunately, eating this meat began to infect the tribe.

 The first infection paralyzed their vocal cords.
 They hastily devised a sign language, and a crude clay-tablet cuneiform system.
 But something was lacking: communication in real time, over distances.
 So they also devised a very stripped-down whistle language.